 In 1654, on top of power and fame, at the age of 27, Christina shocked her subjects and the whole of Europe by abdicating from the Swedish throne, going into exile and soon converting to Catholicism.
 During 18 months she travelled extensively, greeted as a Queen of Peace with festivities incl. fireworks and operas in Hamburg, Antwerp, Brussels, Innsbruck, Spoleto and other cities.
 Her final destination was Rome, where Pope Alexander VII welcomed her with magnificent processions.

-What can citizens of modern Europe learn from this remarkable queen?
+What can modern citizens learn from this remarkable queen?
 A century before Diderot and Voltaire she advocated Enlightenment, tolerance, peaceful coexistence and equality.
-She never married and refused to accept the traditional feminine role of the 17th century.
+She lived independently, never married and refused to accept the traditional feminine role of the 17th century.
 Many consider her a prototype of the modern woman.
 Her courage, complex life and destiny show us how cultural values in the end are stronger than armies.
 She transcended divisions of nations, languages and religions, embodying European identity and peaceful integration 300 years before the European Union.
 Christina sets an indisputable example to all citizens of Europe, specially important for the younger generations, as a symbol of culture and peace.